 Poker is one of the most popular card games in the world, with millions of players who play worldwide.
-This because Poker is a dynamic and exciting game in which people can make a lot of money.
+This is because Poker is a dynamic and exciting game in which people can make a lot of money.

 Below are some Poker strategies and skills that players can utilize to become true Poker sharks.

 We know the last thing anyone wants to think about when it comes to having fun is math.
-But simply knowing the probability of winning based on the cards dealt, how many outs you have is extremely important for any Poker player to know.
+But simply knowing the probability of winning based on the cards dealt, and how many outs you have is extremely important for any Poker player to know.
 Without the basic probability knowledge, you will be simply playing poker blind, and make somewhat random and uninformed decisions – this leads to:

-To improve this, you should study your hands, make sure that you know exactly how weak or strong your hand is.
+To improve this, you should study your hands, and make sure that you know exactly how weak or strong your hand is.
 Also, you must study the community cards, because this will allow you to see what potential hands your opponents may have and make a more informed decision based on the data you have available.

 The best way to play poker is to play with a clear mind so that you can make decisions more clearly, your moves are not as obvious.
 Everyone gets tilted, especially in high stakes games where you could be losing a lot of money, and when this happens people tend to make poorer decisions leading to more loss, and then tilt – and so the cycle continues.